-In 2010, BJS awarded a grant to Abt Associates to conduct the annual data collections and implement BJS’s vision of an enhanced and expanded NCRP system that provides timely and useful information to federal and state policymakers, researchers, and practitioners.
+In 2010 and again in 2015, BJS awarded a grant to Abt Associates to conduct the annual data collections and implement BJS’s vision of an enhanced and expanded NCRP system that provides timely and useful information to federal and state policymakers, researchers, and practitioners.
 Abt’s responsibility includes assisting states in preparing NCRP data submissions, linking other federal datasets to NCRP data, and collaborating with BJS and NCRP respondents to develop new policy-relevant data analyses and reports.

 - Click the State Fact Sheet link to view key state sentencing, correction, and supervision policies.
 A report generator is also available that allows you to compare policies across states.